 - PRS for Music Foundation, London, UK

-It is with pleasure that we can present the fellows for Classical:NEXT 2017, as well as their expert on-site mentors:
+It is with pleasure that we can present the fellows for Classical:NEXT 2017, their paired Classical:NEXT insiders, who advise on-site:

 APRA AMCOS/Australian Music Centre